darkreactions/ESCALATE_Capture/README.md

    Note: [Navigate to the wiki for more information on setting up a new lab or generating additional authentication keys](https://github.com/darkreactions/ESCALATE_Capture/wiki/ONBOARDING-LABS)

-   Note: If your in a hurry, Ian says you can try getting the securekeys here: [securekey files](https://www.youtube.com/watch?v=oHg5SJYRHA0)
+   Note: If your in a hurry, Ian says you can try getting the securekey files here: [securekey files](https://www.youtube.com/watch?v=oHg5SJYRHA0)

 2. Ensure that the files 'client_secrets.json' and 'creds.json' are both present in the root folder (`./`, aka. current working directory, aka. `ESCALATE_Capture-master/` if downloaded from git).
 The correct folder for these keys is the one which contains the runme.py script.